wazuh/wazuh-dashboard-plugins/plugins/main/docs/wz-link.md

-## Link compoenent
+## Link component

 To make the redirections we have to see if it is in the same application or in another application, depending on that it is necessary to make a type of redirection or another
 So this component was created to simplify the implementation and to be able to control everything in one place.

-The component needs as props the appId to go to and the path to navigate to.
+The component needs as props the `appId` to go to and the `path` to navigate to.
 The component itself will know in which application it is located in order to display its respective link.

 #### Same application

-In this case we have to navigate with the react router because the application does not recognise that we are navigating and does not navigate using the opensearch navigation.
+In this case we have to navigate with the React Router because the application does not recognise that we are navigating and does not navigate using the Opensearch Dashboard navigation.

 ```tsx
 <EuiLink